Interdisciplinary Artist Residency Program

 Our month-long residency program provides studio and living space for emerging artists while they pursue their craft.

-The Peter Bullough Foundation focuses on providing residencies to emerging artists and scholars with diverse backgrounds and interests.
+The Peter Bullough Foundation provides residencies for emerging artists and scholars with diverse backgrounds and interests.
 We hope to create a community that elevates voices that are underserved, including those of the LGBTQIA2S+ community.
-The ideal applicant will be self-directed and able to work independently.
-We hope that while here residents will take advantage of local community events.
-Each awarded residency period is four weeks long and is shared with one other artist in residence.
+The ideal applicant will be self-directed, able to work independently, and interested in engaging with the local community.
+Each awarded residency period is roughly four weeks long and is shared with one or two other artists in residence.
+Artistic collaborators in groups of two to three may apply in one application.
+While in residence, artists are required to host a community workshop, lecture, or event virtually or in-person.

 Applicants are not required to mail in hard copies of the application forms.
 If you need assistance with the online application process, or do not have access to a computer, please contact the PBF staff for guidance on applying.

-Please apply through the Call for Entry website by first making an artist account at Call for Entry and then by applying to the residency.
-There is no cost to apply.
+When open, applications are available through the Call for Entry website by first making an artist account at Call for Entry and then by applying to the residency.

 Applications include the following requirements: